-Task server that uses FuncX to execute tasks on remote systems
+Task server that uses Globus Compute to execute tasks on remote systems

-Create a FuncXTaskServer by providing a dictionary of functions along with a FuncX endpoint ID mapped to the endpoint on which it should run.
-The task server will wrap the provided function in an interface that tracks execution information (e.g., runtime) and registers the wrapped function with FuncX.
-You must also provide a FuncXClient that the task server can use to authenticate with the FuncX web service.
+Create a task server by providing a dictionary of functions mapped to the endpoint on which each should run.
+The task server will wrap the provided function in an interface that tracks execution information (e.g., runtime) and registers the wrapped function with Globus Compute.
+You must also provide a Globus Compute Client that the task server will use to authenticate with the web service.